SwitchCraftCC/sc-goodies/README.md

 - Ancient Tomes, in the style of Quark.
 - Popcorn
 - Concrete stairs and slabs, speed-up when walking on concrete
+- Endermites bury into Purpur Blocks to form Shulkers, similar to Quark.

 ## Modpacks